 Barisan Gold Corporation (the "Company" or "BGC") was incorporated under the laws of the Province of British Columbia on January 25, 2011.
-Its principal business activities are the acquisition, exploration and development of exploration and evaluation assets in Indonesia.
+Its principal business activities are the acquisition, exploration and development of exploration and evaluation assets.

 During the year ended August 31, 2011, East Asia Minerals Corp. ("EAMC"), an entity under common control, transferred assets previously directly owned by EAMC to the Company, a wholly-owned subsidiary of EAMC.
 The assets transferred were recorded at the book value of EAMC at the date of transfer.
-The Company holds 80% of the issued and outstanding shares of PT Linge Mineral Resources ("PTLMR") and PT Gayo Mineral Resources ("PTGMR") and 75% of the issued and outstanding shares of PT Takengon Mineral Resources ("PTTMR").
-The remaining interest in PTLMR, PTGMR and PTTMR are owned by arm's length Indonesian partners.
-On June 27, 2014, the Company completed a sale with a private Indonesian company for the Company's 75% equity interest in PTTMR.
-See note 7.
+The Company holds 80% of the issued and outstanding shares of PT Linge Mineral Resources ("PTLMR") and PT Gayo Mineral Resources ("PTGMR").
+The remaining interest in PTLMR and PTGMR are owned by arm's length Indonesian partners.

-The Company's exploration and evaluation assets are located in Indonesia and are subject to certain regulatory and forestry permitting issues as described in note 7.
-The Company also has not yet determined whether its exploration and evaluation assets contain ore reserves that are economically recoverable.
-To August 31, 2015, the Company has incurred losses (cumulative losses are \$27,262,079) and further losses are expected.
+The Company has not yet identified exploration and evaluation assets that contain ore reserves that are economically recoverable.
+To August 31, 2016, the Company has incurred losses (cumulative losses are \$28,512,502) and further losses are expected.
 These uncertainties may cast significant doubt about the Company's ability to continue as a going concern.